Physical geography: Journals and literature

-Mental geography and earth science journals communicate and document the results of research carried out in universities and various other research institutions.
-Most journals cover a specific publish the research within that field, however unlike human geographers, physical geographers tend to publish in inter-disciplinary journals rather than predominantly geography journal; the research is normally expressed in the form of a scientific paper.
-Additionally, textbooks, books, and communicate research to laypeople, although these tend to focus on environmental issues or cultural dilemmas.
-Examples of journals that publish articles from physical geographers are:
+Physical geography and earth science journals communicate and document the results of research carried out in universities and various other research institutions.
+Most journals cover a specific field and publish the research within that field, however unlike human geographers, physical geographers tend to publish in inter-disciplinary journals rather than predominantly geography journal; the research is normally expressed in the form of a scientific paper.
+Additionally, textbooks, books, and magazines on geography communicate research to laypeople, although these tend to focus on environmental issues or cultural dilemmas.
+Examples of journals that publish articles from physical geographers include The Professional Geographer, Journal of Maps, Earth Surface Processes and Landforms, Natural Hazards and Earth System Sciences, and Nature.